-For such investments classified as FVOCI, a five percent increase in stock prices as at 31 December 2023 would have increased equity by KD 1,092 thousand (2022: an increase of KD 912 thousand).
+For such investments classified as FVOCI, a five percent increase in stock prices as at 31 December 2024 would have increased equity by KD 1,100 thousand (2023: an increase of KD 1,092 thousand).
+For such investments classified as at fair value through profit or loss, the impact on profit or loss would have been an increase of KD 104 thousand (2023: Nil).
 An equal change in the opposite direction would have had equal, but opposite effect to the amounts shown above, on the basis that all other variables remain constant.